centreon/centreon-documentation/versioned_docs/version-21.10/api/clapi.md

 centreon -u admin -p centreon -o HOST -a setmacro -v "Centreon-Server;critical;90;0;description of macro"
 ```

-The second number, just before the description, can be :
+The second number, just before the description, can be:
   * 0 for a normal macro
   * 1 for a password macro